KiranKumarAlugonda/mean-seed/README.md

 		- NOTE: IF new global npm packages are installed, you'll need to run this again.
 	- Clone the project to your desired folder location with git.

 2. [ONCE PER APPLICATION - THIS SHOULD ONLY BE DONE BY THE INITIAL/CORE DEVELOPER ONCE.
 IF YOU DON'T KNOW WHAT THIS MEANS, SKIP IT] Update all default configuration properties in the following configuration files.
-Typical fields to update include `name` and `title`.
+Typically you want to replace all `project` references with your application name - typical fields to update include `name`, `title`, and `database` and `db`.
 	- package.json
 	- app/configs/config.json